datalad-handbook/book/docs/intro/windows.rst

 .. [#f3] The path length limitation certainly isn't only a problem for DataLad and its underlying tools.
 Many users run into a Path length related problems at least once, by accident.
 Downloading or copying files with long names into a folder that itself has a long name, for example, can become an unexpected issue (especially if you are not aware of the limit).
 Imagine transferring pictures from your friends camera into ``C:\Users\"Bob McBobface"\Desktop\Pictures\"Vacation Pictures"\2020\Saint-Remy-en-Bouzemont-Saint-Genest-et-Isson\"From Alice and Sasha"\Camera\`` -- those file names shouldn't be too long to fit in the limit.
 Likewise, when ``git clone``\ing a :term:`Git` repository that was created on a Unix computer and contains very long file names could fail.

-.. [#f4] Its not written by Windows-lynching ideologists and Linux cranks, though.
+.. [#f4] It's not written by Windows-lynching ideologists and Linux cranks, though.
 The lead author switched from Windows to Debian 1.5 years before starting to write the handbook, coming from more than a decade of happy Windows experience.
 She doesn't regret having made the change at all, but she respects and understands reluctance to switch.